Counting submodules of a module over a noetherian commutative ring: Abstract

 \section{Abstract}

 We count the number of submodules of an arbitrary module over a countable noetherian commutative ring.
-We give, along the way, a structural description of meager modules, which are defined as those that do not have the square of a simple module as subquotient, and deduce in particular a characterization of uniserial modules over commutative noetherian rings.
+We give, along the way, various characterizations of minimax modules, as well as a structural description of meager modules, which are defined as those that do not have the square of a simple module as subquotient.
+We deduce in particular a characterization of uniserial modules over commutative noetherian rings.